enasequence/read_docs/prog_13.md

 ### Sequence names

-Sequences must have a unique name that is provided in the fasta, AGP or flat files.
+Sequences must have a unique name that is provided in the fasta or flat files.
-It is essential that the sequence names are unique and used consistently between files.

-For example, the chromosome list file must refer to the chromosome sequences using the unique names.
-Similarly, an AGP file must refer to scaffolds or contigs using the unique names.

 ### Manifest file